 29. Third-Party Logistics (3PL)

-When a company outsources its supply chain management and order fulfillment services, it is called third-party logistics – or 3PL.
+When a company outsources its supply chain management and 3PL ecommerce fulfillment services, it is called third-party logistics – or 3PL.
 The 3PL organisation will take care of everything from warehousing and inventory management to order distribution.

 VAT stands for value-added tax.
 It is a tax levied on goods and services based on the price at each stage of production, distribution, and final sale.
 It is assessed incrementally, so a portion of the tax will be levied at each stage.